Post-Independence Consolidation and Reorganization of India: Integration of Princely States and Tribal Policies

 • Merger Agreement without Consent: Government of India pressured Maharaja into signing Merger Agreement in Sep 1949, bypassing the elected Legislative Assembly of Manipur.

-Chronological formation/integration of States in NE India
+Chronological Formation and Post-Independence Consolidation of States in NE India

 • Assam (1947): Original province of India at independence.